Kunstgewerbeschule Düsseldorf: History

-The first director of the school was the architect Hermann Stiller from 1884 to 1903.
+From 1884 to 1903, the first director of the school was the architect Hermann Stiller.
 The Kunstgewerbeschule experienced a heyday in the years 1903 to 1907, during which time it was directed by Peter Behrens, who - as was desired by his appointment - implemented his own ideas with a new organisation and in the orientation of teaching and also repositioned the university in relation to the architectural training at the Düsseldorf Art Academy.
 Behrens brought new teachers to the Kunstgewerbeschule: Rudolf Bosselt, Fritz Helmuth Ehmcke and Max Benirschke.
 Despite working in Düsseldorf for only four years, Behrens left a lasting mark there.
 In 1907, Emil Rathenau brought him to AEG as an artistic advisor and designer of industrial products (designer).
 In 1909, Lothar von Kunowski head of the "state drawing teachers' seminar" at the School of Arts and Crafts.

 From 1908 to 1919, the Kunstgewerbeschule was under the directorship of Wilhelm Kreis, who had already applied for this post in 1902.
 Fritz Schumacher, who was originally to take over the directorship from Behrens, had accepted the position of Hamburg's building director.
 The foundation of a special architecture department at the Düsseldorf School of Arts and Crafts had been initiated by Wilhelm Kreis in 1909.
 The Special Architecture Department Düsseldorf initially existed alongside the School of Arts and Crafts.
 In the new architecture department of the Kunstgewerbeschule, Kreis initially set up three separate architecture classes.
 The first class was dedicated to simple bourgeois construction and was led by government architect Fritz Becker, who realised several housing projects in the 1920s.
 Fritz Becker's architecture class was intended for building tasks in which the building assignment was precisely fixed in advance, from "the simple workers' house to the better bourgeois house and simple country houses, colonies, small business houses, agricultural buildings, small town halls and churches for small and medium-sized towns".
 The second class of the architecture department for "interior design and building detailing" was taken over by the architect Emil Fahrenkamp.
 Kreis himself took over the third architecture class for "Monumental Buildings".